 Arizona Revised Statutes, Title 32, Chapter 10 requires a contractor be licensed through the Registrar of Contractors (ROC) to legally perform construction or home repair and remodeling jobs having total project cost, including labor and materials, above $1,000 or requiring a building permit, which is why you, as the homeowner, should personally verify that the contractor has a current license.

-If a contractor cannot provide you their license, bond and insurance don’t hire them.
+If a contractor cannot provide you their license, bond and insurance with a guarantee their home will be cleaner don’t hire them.

 According to the AZROC:

 A person commits a Class 1 Misdemeanor by (1) advertising to perform services that require a contractor’s license, and/or (2) acting in the capacity of a contractor without a license.